scalate/scalate/scalate-website/src/documentation/_user-guide.md

 ## Render templates

 It is common to want to refactor large templates into smaller reusable pieces.
-Its easy to render a template from inside another template with the *render* method as follows
+Its easy to render a template from inside another template with the *render* method.
+In SSP

 {pygmentize:: ssp}
 <% render("foo.ssp") %>
 {pygmentize}

+In SCAML

+{pygmentize:: scaml}
+- render("/foo.scaml")
+{pygmentize}

+Note that, in both cases, the markup used is the 'running Scala but with no insertion' command.

-This will render a template called *foo.ssp* relative to the current template.
-You can use absolute names if you prefer
+This will render a template called *foo.ssp* (or *foo.scaml*) relative to the current template.
+Since the convention is to use the _/WEB-INF/scalate/views/_ directory for template calls, the search would usually be in _/WEB-INF/scalate/views/_.
+If you have templates in a super-directory, a side-by-side directory, or simply prefer, you can use absolute paths.
+In SSP

 {pygmentize:: ssp}
 <% render("/customers/contact.ssp") %>
 {pygmentize}

-You can also pass parameters into the template if it takes any
+You can also pass parameters into the template

 {pygmentize:: ssp}
 <% render("/customers/contact.ssp", Map("customer" -> c, "title" -> "Customer")) %>
 {pygmentize}

-When passing attributes you can use the Scala symbol notation for keys if you prefer...
+When passing parameters you can use the Scala symbol notation for keys if you prefer...

 {pygmentize:: ssp}
 <% render("/customers/contact.ssp", Map('customer -> c, 'title -> "Customer")) %>
 {pygmentize}

+Remember, in Scalate, template parameters must be declared within the targeted template.
+If the render above was called in [Scaml](scaml-reference.html) the template _/customers/contact.scaml_ must declare the parameters to retrieve data

+{pygmentize:: scaml}
+-@ val customer: String
+-@ val title: String

+...

+{pygmentize}

-If you prefer you can pass in a body to the template using the *layout* method as described in [using explicit layouts inside a template](#explicit_layouts_inside_a_template).
+There are conventions in calling and routing, but the effect is the same as a layout.
+If you prefer you can pass a body to the template using the *layout* method as described in [layouts inside a template](#layouts_inside_a_template).

-## Layouts {#layouts}
+## Default Layouts {#layouts}

 Its quite common to want to style all pages in a similar way; such as adding a header and footer, a common navigation bar or including a common set of CSS stylesheets.